Ask a doctor about a prescription for CITALOPRAM VIR 20 mg FILM-COATED TABLETS

 This medication does not contain gluten.

-Follow exactly the administration instructions for Citalopram VIR indicated by your doctor.
+Follow the administration instructions for Citalopram VIR exactly as indicated by your doctor.

-Citalopram VIR 20 mg are oral tablets.
-The tablets can be taken at any time of the day, regardless of meals, and in a single dose.
-They should be swallowed with a sufficient amount of liquid (a glass of water) and not chewed.
+Citalopram VIR 20 mg is an oral tablet.
+The tablets can be taken at any time of day, regardless of meals, and in a single dose.
+They should be swallowed whole with a sufficient amount of liquid (a glass of water) and without chewing.

 The usual dose is: